Ladvien/ladvien.github.io/_posts/2000-01-01-in-the-weeds.md

 First, if you are never allowed to talk about the mechanics of the job, then you will not have the vocabulary, analogies, and metaphors ready to talk about critical system issues when it is necessary.
 Why would it be necessarty?
 Let's say you needed to vet a critical HMIS decision with the goverening board.

 Secondly, others will not be primed for a conversation about something they have _never_ heard about until it matters.
 In short, getting into the weeds of how an HMIS works is needed for more reasons than there are to prevent going into them.

-Regarding building your ability to communicate complex HMIS activities concisely, I'd encourage to cold-call some HMIS system administrators in your state.
+Regarding building your ability to communicate complex HMIS activities concisely, I'd encourage you to cold-call some HMIS system administrators in your state.
 Introduce yourself, ask if they would be willing to chat with you when needing to discuss HMIS stuff no one else will listen to.
 I've found this to be the absolutely critical to explaining HMIS problems to a COC who doesn't care or understand.

 Also, this job is great.
 But you'll have no friends (no one told you?).
 No one will understand you.
 And no one will want to talk about how HUD has changed the chronically homeless definition _yet_ again--except, other HMIS system admins.
 When I first made contact with another HMIS Admin, after being in the job a year, it was like I'd discovered a neighboring isle next to the one I was stranded--and that isle had other humans who understood my language!